Special Licenses in CaliforniaPage Overview

 You'll need a commercial driver's license (CDL) to drive any of the following:

-- A vehicle whose actual, registered, or gross vehicle weight rating (GVWR) is over 26,000 pounds and is towing a vehicle with an actual, registered, or GVWR of over 10,000 pounds
+- A vehicle whose actual, registered, or gross vehicle weight rating (GVWR) is over 26,001 pounds and is towing a vehicle with an actual, registered, or GVWR of over 10,001 pounds.

-- A vehicle used for towing more than one vehicle or trailer bus
+- A vehicle used for towing 2 trailers or a trailer and a vehicle

 - A vehicle meant to transport at least 10 riders, including the driver